 As inflammation lessens so does brain fog.
 The ability to sustain focus, self-motivate, and achieve goals is increased.

 Additional benefits to an anti-inflammatory diet are that your joints become more supple (knees, feet, hands, lower back, hips, shoulders, and neck), your posture improves, your energy level rises, and the fat deposits around your waistline shrink significantly.
-After you’ve successfully adopted this lifestyle diet, exercising regularly becomes much easier – making the positive results exponential.
+After successfully adopting this lifestyle diet, exercising regularly becomes much more straightforward, increasing positive results.

 Additional Sources for Thriving in Midlife and the Power of Goal Setting

 Psychosocial Developmental Stages of Erik Erikson – https://www.verywellmind.com/generativity-versus-stagnation-2795734

 Optimal Experience and Its Role in Development – https://nuovoeutile.it/wp-content/uploads/2015/12/2002-Flow.pdf